altafulla/altafulla/README.md

 <img src="https://raw.githubusercontent.com/altafulla/altafulla/master/banner.png" alt="Teal">

-I'm a Software Developer with 6 years of experience in fields like: Desktop, Embedded systems, Full-stack web, Web services , Databases among others.
+I'm a Software Developer, working professionally as such since early 2015 in fields like: Desktop, Embedded systems, Full-stack web, Web services , Databases among others.

 I am always eager to acquire bleeding-edge programming and engineering knowledge.

-My favorite programming languages are C# and Python, and lately, Typescript is on that list too.
+My favorite programming languages are C# and Python and Typescript.

 I like how technology is more accessible and available as time goes by. 💻